gooseberry/gooseberry.github.io/_pages/descent-2.md

 4. `sudo apt-get install d2x-rebirth`
 4. `mkdir tmp_gog && innoextract -d tmp_gog setup_descent_2_1.1_\(16596\).exe`
 5. Copy the following files from tmp_gog/app to the .d2x-rebirth folder in your home directory
+  * DESCENT2.HAM
+  * DESCENT2.HOG
+  * DESCENT2.S11
+  * DESCENT2.S22
+  * DESCENT_II.gog
+  * DESCENT_II.inst
+  * ALIEN1.PIG
+  * ALIEN2.PIG
+  * FIRE.PIG
+  * GROUPA.PIG
+  * ICE.PIG
+  * WATER.PIG
+  * INTRO-H.MVL
+  * OTHER-H.MVL
+  * ROBOTS-H.MVL
 6. Rename all the files in the .d2x-rebirth directory to lowercase.

+**Note**: You have done the minimum to launch Descent 2.
+The steps below will enable CD music in the game.
+{: .notice--info}

+7. Make a directory called music in the .d2x-rebirth folder and move the files *descent_ii.gog* and *descent_ii.inst* to this directory.
+8. Use bchunk to convert the files into .WAV bchunk -w descent_ii.gog descent_ii.inst descent_ii
+9. Convert the .wav files to .ogg oggenc -q 8 *.wav
+10. Start Descent 2 from tha application launcher.
+Under the config option, change music to *jukebox* select the music folder for level music.

 **Note**: The file name of the installer may not be identical, the commands must be modified if the filename does not match.
 {: .notice--info}